Halloween

 I shook my head a little frantically.
 "What?
 Who?"

 The man nodded back toward the top of hill.
 "Robert, or at least that's what people say his name was.
-Supposedly it happened in the 1950s.
+It happened in the 1950s.
 He was different and always picked on.
 A bunch of kids lured him to the quarry as a joke."

 "Oh my god."